TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 11. Once the status of the instance changes to **running**, connect to the instance via SSH.
 You require:

-	* The private key (.pem) file of the key pair with which the instance was launched,
+	*	The private key (.pem) file of the key pair with which the instance was launched.

-	* The public DNS or IP address of the instance, and
+	*	The public DNS or IP address of the instance.

-	* The username to connect with.
-It depends on the AMI you selected above.
+	*	The username that is used to connect.
+It depends on the AMI you have selected.
 For example, it could be **ec2-user** for Amazon Linux AMIs or **ubuntu** for Ubuntu-based AMIs.

-Refer to the following documentation, for more information on [accessing an EC2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+	Refer to the following documentation for more information on [accessing an EC2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

-	!!!
-Note
+	!!!Note

-		* The public DNS/IP of the instance is available on the EC2 dashboard > **Instances** page.
-Select your EC2 instance and look for it in the lower half of the page.
+		The public DNS/IP of the instance is available on the **EC2 dashboard** > **Instances** page.
+Select your EC2 instance and search for it in the lower part of the page.

-12. Download the required SnappyData distribution (.tar.gz) into the EC2 instance(s).
-You can find the latest SnappyData Community Edition (OSS) release [here](https://github.com/snappydatainc/snappydata/releases/latest).

-    * When we make the SnappyData AMI available on AWS in future, it will have the distribution pre-installed.
-In that case, you can jump to [step 4](#15step) below.

-13. Extract the tarball to /opt/snappydata/.

-		tar -xvf snappydata-<version>-bin.tar.gz
-		sudo mv snappydata-<version>-bin /opt/snappydata
-		chown -R ec2-user:ec2-user /opt/snappydata

-14. Make Sure Java 8 is installed and set as default.
-For Amazon Linux 2018.03, you may need to uninstall Java 7 first.
-Below commands update OpenJDK to 8.

-		sudo yum -y -q remove  jre-1.7.0-openjdk
-		sudo yum -y -q install java-1.8.0-openjdk-devel
-		java -version  # Ensure it prints correct Java version

-    Repeat above three steps for all the instances launched.
+	TIBCO ComputeDB is already installed at **/opt/snappydata** in the launched EC2 instance(s).
+It also has Java 8 installed.

-15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to 1) setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances and 2) provide EC2 instance information in SnappyData's conf files.
+13. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to do the following:

+	*	Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances
+	*	Provide EC2 instance information in TIBCO ComputeDB's conf files.

-    You can skip these two steps for a SnappyData cluster on a single EC2 instance.
+    You can skip to the next step for a TIBCO ComputeDB cluster on a single EC2 instance.

-    For step 2), at a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.
+    After setting up the passwordless SSH access, provide EC2 instance information in TIBCO ComputeDB's conf files.
+At a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.

     Sample conf files for a cluster with 3 servers, 1 locator and 1 lead are given below.
 Here the locator and lead processes are configured to run on the same EC2 instance.

             cat /opt/snappydata/conf/locators
             172.16.32.180

             cat /opt/snappydata/conf/servers
             172.16.32.181
             172.16.32.182
             172.16.32.183

             cat /opt/snappydata/conf/leads
             172.16.32.180

-16. Go to the **/opt/snappydata** directory.
+14. Go to the **/opt/snappydata** directory.
 Run the following command to start your cluster.
-By default, it will launch a basic cluster with one data server, one lead, and one locator.
+By default, a basic cluster is launched with one data server, one lead, and one locator.

 		./sbin/snappy-start-all.sh

-17. After deploying SnappyData, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.
+15. After deploying TIBCO ComputeDB, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="accesssnappydatacluster"></a>
-### Accessing SnappyData Cluster
+### Accessing TIBCO ComupteDB Cluster

 Before you access the SnappyData cluster, you must configure cluster's security group to allow connections from your client host on required ports.